Go to page content

 Adding vitamins and supplements to your New Year’s resolutions is a great way to help motivate you.
 When your mind and body feel good, staying motivated is more manageable.

 According to Traditional Chinese Medicine (TCM) Physician Lim Sock Ling, “Vitamins and supplements complement your nutritional intake.
 It’s best to derive these from food, similar to TCM’s concept of ‘medicine thy food and food thy medicine.’
-However, supplementing your diet intake with the essentials will benefit your health, based on your dietary preference or the body’s inability to synthesize some minerals.”
+However, supplementing your diet intake with the essential vitamins and supplements will benefit your health, based on your dietary preference or the body’s inability to synthesize some minerals.”

-Here are the best vitamins and supplements you can take to support your New Year’s resolutions.
+Here are the best vitamins and supplements you can take to add to your diet.

 Best Vitamins And Supplements For Your Health